 Through the Ann Arbor Board of Realtors MLS, your agent can send you a “neighborhood report” for a community where you may be interested in purchasing.
-These reports give accurate, detailed, and highly specific information based on publicly available records (census data, tax records, and surveys).
+These reports give accurate, detailed, and precise information based on publicly available records (census data, tax records, and surveys).

-A neighborhood report will indicate the average age of the residents, the percent of married adults, education level, mean annual household income, resident profession data, as well as the number of units rented out versus lived in by private owners.
+A neighborhood report provides valuable data points like the average age of the residents, the percentage of married adults, education level, mean annual household income, resident profession data, and the number of units rented out versus lived in by private owners.

 Take A Walk In The Neighborhood

-We recommend to our clients that they take some time to explore the neighborhood on their own before deciding to purchase.
-Go eat at a nearby restaurant, take a long walk down the streets, and even talk to neighbors as you pass by.
-Keep in mind the aspects of a neighborhood that are important to you, and keep an eye out for them!
+Take some time to explore the neighborhood before deciding to purchase.
+Eat at a nearby restaurant, take a long walk down the streets, and even talk to neighbors as you pass by.
+Keep in mind the aspects of a neighborhood important to you, and keep an eye out for them!
+Do people wave and say hi when you say hi?
 Are the yards kept up?
 Is there traffic noise?
 A dog park?
 Lots of swing sets in backyards?
 What about mosquitoes?
 Any strange smells?

-These walks in the neighborhood can help you gain a firsthand, personal, and detailed understanding of what the neighborhood is like as a resident, which will inform you if the neighborhood fits your personality and lifestyle.
+These walks in the neighborhood can help you gain a firsthand, personal, and detailed understanding of what the community is like as a resident, which will inform you if the area fits your personality and lifestyle.

 Talk to People Who Live in the Neighborhood

 Knocking on a neighbor’s door can effectively teach who will live next door and discover all the neighborhood’s hot issues.
 While not for everyone, I have had clients do this and learn more than they expected!

 Visiting and sitting in a neighborhood park is another way to meet local people that will have the inside scoop on neighborhood issues.

 Choose A Realtor Who Knows Their Stuff